usmaanalii/keele-sustainability/README.md

 </div>
 ```

-#### **TODOS**
+#### **Task List**

-* The text colour needs to match the background colour
+- [] The text colour needs to match the background colour
-* The 'add' button needs to be styled according to the mockup
+- [] The 'add' button needs to be styled according to the mockup
-* Form inputs need to have relevent names for backend manipulation
+- [] Form inputs need to have relevent names for backend manipulation
-* Code needs to converted to use more responsive friendly measurements i.e 'ems / %' as opposed to 'pixels
+- [] Code needs to converted to use more responsive friendly measurements i.e 'ems / %' as opposed to 'pixels

 The current web application can be found [here](https://usyyy.github.io/).